Æthelred the Unready: Name

 The elements in Æthelred's name in Old English are Æthel (noble) and ræd (counsel).
-His byname unræd is described by Roach as "his immortal epithet", a pun which changed his name from "good counsel" to "ill counsel".
+His byname unræd is described by the historian Levi Roach as "his immortal epithet", a pun which changed his name from "good counsel" to "ill counsel".
 The term is not recorded in the Anglo-Saxon period or by Anglo-Norman historians, and is first recorded in the early thirteenth century.
 The noun unræd fell into disuse in the later Middle Ages and the epithet changed to the adjective unredi, which led to his being called "Æthelred the Unready".

 Childhood

 Æthelred was the younger son of King Edgar and Ælfthryth.
 She was the daughter of Ordgar, ealdorman of Devon, and widow of Æthelwold, Ealdorman of East Anglia, who died in 962.
 Edgar and Ælfthryth married in 964.
 Very little is known of Æthelred's early life, not even when he was born.
 The royal family attested the New Minster Charter in 966, including Æthelred's elder brother Edmund, but not Æthelred, and so he cannot have been born then.
 This is confirmed by a will in the same year or soon afterwards, which made a bequest to an unnamed ætheling (son of a king), and did not mention any other king's son.
-Both sons are listed in a genealogical tract of 969, and so Æthelred must have been born between 966 and 969, probably in 968.
+Both sons are listed in a genealogical tract of 969, and so Æthelred was born between 966 and 969.
 Edmund died in 971, but Æthelred also had an elder half-brother, the future King Edward the Martyr.
 The medievalist Cyril Hart describes Edward as "of doubtful legitimacy", but most historians think that his mother Æthelflæd was a wife of Edgar.
-She was the first of Edgar's three consorts, and by the second one, Wulfthryth, he had a daughter Edith, who was venerated as a saint after her death in her early twenties.
+She was the first of Edgar's three consorts, and she was followed by Wulfthryth, by whom he had a daughter Edith, who was venerated as a saint after her death in her early twenties.

 There is evidence that Ælfthryth's sons may have ranked above their elder half-brother, but it is controversial.
 Edmund is described in attestations to the New Minster Charter as legitimus prefati regis filius (legitimate son of the aforementioned king), and listed above Edward, who is eodem rege ... procreatus (begotten by the same king). Ælfthryth is legitima prefati regis coniunx (legitimate wife of the king).
 The cross next to Edward's name is the only one for the royal family not filled in with gold.
-However, historians think that the charter was drawn up by Æthelwold, who was a close ally of Ælfthryth.
+However, historians think that the charter (grant of land or privileges by the king) was drawn up by Æthelwold, who was a close ally of Ælfthryth.
 The historian Barbara Yorke sees the denial of Edward's legitimacy as "opportunist special pleading" by Æthelwold.
 Dunstan appears to have been one of Edward's supporters, and a genealogy created at his Glastonbury Abbey in 969 gives Edward precedence over Edmund and Æthelred.